alanb43/personal-website/README.md

 # Personal Website

-This project was completed in a couple of weeks during my free time during holiday break (January 2021).
+V1 of this project will be completed in a couple of weeks during my free time during holiday break (January 2021).
 I wanted to put my front-end skills to the test to create a fun mock of Amazon, a company I would love to engineer software and data for in the future.

 ### Features, versions